poppito/poppito.github.io/_posts/2025-06-10-OpenSource-RAG-ollama-llamaindex.md

 ```

 ## How It Works

-a.
-Creating Embeddings & Indexing
+- Creating Embeddings & Indexing
   The script loads all files from the data/ directory.
   Each file is read and converted into a document with metadata (the filename).
   Embeddings are created using the HuggingFace model.
-The vector index is persisted to disk (index_storage/), so you don't need to re-embed every time.
+  The vector index is persisted to disk in `./index_storage/`, so you don't need to re-embed every time.
+I could have made it more sophisticated by storing a hash of which files are indexed so every time the script is run, we check whether a new file is added or not, as currently you need to delete the entire embeddings directory whenever a new file is added.

-b.
-Querying with Llama3.2
+- Querying with Llama3.2
   The script loads the index from disk (if it exists).
   You can type questions in the terminal.
   The system retrieves relevant documents using vector search and passes them to the Llama3.2 model running locally via Ollama.
   The answer is shown, along with citations (the filenames of the source documents).

 ## Example Usage